What can AOE classes offer me?

 What is the time commitment?

-If you take the class for graduate credit, you can expect around 40 hours of contact time (including interacting with peers, research and reading, and completing assignments) per credit.
+If you take the class for graduate credit, you can expect around 45 hours of contact time (including interacting with peers, research and reading, and completing assignments) per credit.
 This time allotment reflects the new per credit time guidelines established by the U.S. Department of Education’s recent ruling.
 Typically, you can expect to spend a few hours during the week and a chunk of time on the weekend to complete the assignments.
 Since you receive the entire syllabus at the beginning of the class, you can work on the material when it fits best into your schedule.
-Three-credit classes last five weeks (120 contact hours), two-credit classes last four weeks (80 contact hours), and one-credit classes last three weeks (40 contact hours).
+Three-credit classes last five weeks (135 contact hours) and two-credit classes last four weeks (90 contact hours).
 The Art of Education allows a few days of preview before the start date so you can prepare.

 What type of graduate credits does Morningside College offer?